AppFlowy-IO/AppFlowy-Cloud/libs/client-api-wasm/README.md

 # Clone the repository (if you haven't already)
 git clone https://github.com/AppFlowy-IO/AppFlowy-Cloud.git

-# Navigate to the client-api-for-wasm directory
+# Navigate to the client-for-wasm directory
-cd libs/client-api-for-wasm
+cd libs/client-api-wasm

 # Install the dependencies (if you haven't already)
 cargo install wasm-pack